davery22/conveyor/design-notes/03-chaining-and-running.md

 threads starts to obstruct legibility, and opens more room for error.
 The story gets worse in the presence of fan-out or fan-in operators, where the threads can no longer be arranged in a linear progression corresponding to the data flow, because the data flow itself is non-linear.
-Not to mention operators like `flatMap` or `groupBy`, that can dynamically create nested pipelines, each of which may have a different number of phases, and thus, threads.
+Not to mention operators like `flatMap` or `groupBy`, that can dynamically create nested pipelines, each of which may have a different number of stations, and thus, threads.

 This reasoning led me to pursue a more fluent API, where pipelines could be built by chaining calls to operators - similar to how Java Streams (and most Reactive Streams vendors) work.
 I still liked and wanted to preserve the